 -

-Change the permissions on the nexus installation directory and data directory if its separate
+Change the permissions on the Nexus installation directory and the data directory if it’s separate

 $ sudo chown -R nexus:nexus /usr/local/nexus $ sudo chown -R nexus:nexus /var/data/nexus